ajaxian79/algorithms/notes/lis.md

 - Polynomial rolling hash with two moduli kills almost all collisions in practice.

 - In-place compaction uses two pointers: read advances always, write only on keep.

+- Greedy by end-time picks the most non-overlapping intervals.